-This natural ability to adapt and respond is in large part thanks to autonomic nervous system.
+This natural ability in large part thanks to our autonomic nervous system.
 It’s called autonomic because it works without us needing to think about it.

 The autonomic nervous system runs throughout our body and has two main “branches” that work together to keep us balanced between activity and rest: the “gas pedal”, and the the “brakes”.

-When we need extra energy, for example to run and catch a bus, the gas pedal takes the lead: our pumping heart sends fresh blood and oxygen to our muscles, helping us move faster than usual.
+When we need extra energy, for example to run and catch a bus, the gas pedal takes the lead: our bodies speed up, the heart pumps harder and sets our muscles up for action, helping us move faster than usual.

-Once we catch the bus and have hopped on, our brakes can take the lead.
-Blood flows back to our center, our breathing gets deeper and we can recharge until it’s time to move again.
+Once we catch the bus and have hopped on, the body’s brakes can take the lead: the heart returns to a calmer beat, our breathing gets deeper and our muscles relax and recover.

 Rest and digest: the autonomic nervous system goes into recovery mode: our heartbeat is regular, our muscles loosen, and deeper breaths replenish our body’s oxygen.
 At the same time, our digestive system kicks in when our bodies know it’s safe to “rest and digest”.
 When the brakes take the lead for a longer period of time, the nervous system can recover from stress.